 If we refer back to the teen clothing brand example, the persona of that brand could be a 15 year old girl, named Alice, who enjoys listening to K-pop music and follows trends launched by artists.
 She is extroverted and sees her clothes as a way to express her personality.

 This is a brief example of what a brand persona should describe.
 Yours might involve an extensive survey about your customers, their habits, and other information that will help you to set the tone in communicating with them.

 4 - Know how to differentiate your tone

 Two key points that need to be emphasized when planning your email marketing communication: brand voice and voice tone.

 As previously discussed, your brand voice is your company’s personality, and learning how to create a brand voice also involves tone.
 Your tone, on the other hand, is the way you say a specific thing.
 There are different ways to say something, and your tone can differentiate with the content of the email.
 You can be more friendly when writing a birthday email, while you might be more formal when announcing a recall, for example.
+Or you can also create a branded tshirt design, use the power of billboard ads, and other methods to share your brand voice.
 Despite the tone, your voice should remain the same.

 Beyond the creation of a brand voice: how to stand out in your customers’ inbox?

 Your company’s brand voice should be felt in all of your emails.
 However, it is not the only factor that will make your campaigns successful.